pedrojunqueira/da-100/README.md

 	- Microsoft Account
 - To use a query statement to import data use the advanced options

-- To change data source settings can be done from the PBI Menu (Home>Query>Transform Data> Data Source Settings or from within the PowerQuery (Data Source >Data Source Settings)
+- To change data source settings can be done from:
+	- The PBI Menu (Home>Query>Transform Data> Data Source Settings or
+	- From within the PowerQuery (Data Source >Data Source Settings)

 - Importing folder and combining file (binary)
 	-  If you have multiple files that have the same schema, combine them into a single logical table [Azure Docs](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-combine-binaries)

-- Using SQL statements.
+- When using SQL statements.
 Do not use the * (wildcard) as you may be importing redundant data
 - Only import the data that you need for the report
-- Better than creating a SQL statement is to create a view in the DB and let Power query do the query folding
+- Some occasions it is better than creating a SQL statement is to create a view in the DB and let Power query do the query folding

 - Connecting to a CosmoDB (Azure)
 - Select connection (Others)